-- 69. The preparation of Best Practices for Effective Enforcement is a high-priority project on the UNIDROIT Work Programme. - 70.
-The Secretariat had originally envisaged that the preparation of a first draft of the proposed instrument be conducted over four sessions of the Working Group (one in December 2020, two in 2021, and one in 2022, possibly in connection with a wider consultation event).
-This calendar was, however, already tentative and subject to revision in view of various factors, including the evolution of the international context and the extent of research needed to develop a practically useful instrument in this complex and vast area of law.
-The Governing Council of UNIDROIT, at its 100th session (second meeting) in September 2021, authorised the Working Group to postpone, where necessary, the completion of a full draft of the instrument by one year.
-To this end, the Secretariat invited the Governing Council at its 101st session (June 2022) to recommend that the General Assembly allow for the continuation of the project during the 2023-2025 Work Programme, to ensure its completion in the first part of the next Triennium.
+- 85. The preparation of Best Practices for Effective Enforcement is a high-priority project on the UNIDROIT Work Programme. - 86.
+The Secretariat had originally envisaged that the development of a first completed draft of the proposed instrument be conducted over four sessions of the Working Group (one in December 2020, two in 2021, and one in 2022, possibly in connection with a wider consultation event).
+This calendar was, however, already tentative and subject to revision in view of various factors, including the evolution of the international context and the extent of research and interaction needed to develop a practically useful instrument in this complex and vast area of law.
+The Governing Council of UNIDROIT, at its 100th session (second meeting) in September 2021, authorised the Working Group to postpone, where necessary, the completion of a full draft of the instrument.
+To this end, the Secretariat invited the Governing Council at its 101st session (June 2022) to recommend that the General Assembly allow for the continuation of the project during the 2023-2025 Work Programme, to ensure its completion in the next Triennium.
 The Governing Council approved the recommendation, which was adopted by the General Assembly at its 81st session (15 December 2022).
-The Working Group is envisaging to present a finalised first draft to the Governing Council at its 103rd session, in order to proceed with consultations.
+The Working Group presented a first draft of several sections of the instrument to the Governing Council at its 103rd session. - 87.
+After the present session of the Working Group the Secretariat will submit the finalised complete draft to the Governing Council May 2025 Session (20-23 May 2025), possibly in the two language versions English and French.
+Simultaneously, the Secretariat will continue to seek input through additional informal consultations with key individuals and institutions.
+An open phase of general consultations, including with Member States, initially envisaged for January and February 2025, will be conducted over a period of one and a half month immediately after receiving the input of the Governing Council in May 2025.
+The outcome of the consultations will be considered at a virtual session of the Working Group provisionally planned for early autumn 2025, with submission of the instrument to the Governing Council for approval through a written procedure being envisaged within the current year.